 15. Taxes

-If your business loaned money that wasn’t returned, this can be claimed as “bad debt.”
+If your business loaned money that wasn’t repaid, it can be claimed as a bad debt deduction.

 17. Interest